buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 You transform 1d4 sticks, +1 for each time you' \*\*ve taken Magic Adept, into venomous snakes.
 The snakes act, on your turn, always in unison and perform the same Action against the same opponent.

 These snakes, considered tiny objects, have Defense 13, 10 Hit Points, all Saving Throws at 5.
-If they drop below 0 Hit Points, they turn back into sticks but broken.
+If they drop below 0 Hit Points, they turn back into broken sticks.

 With an Action, you can command the snakes to attack.
 Make an attack roll as a melee spell attack for each Snake against a creature within 1 meter of them.
 Each snake that hits causes 1 piercing damage and forces a Fortitude Saving Throw at DC 14; if the Saving Throw fails, the creature takes 2d4 poison damage or half on a success.